ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 The queue extends the load balancing pattern with heartbeating of workers.
-Heartbeating is one of those “simple” things that can be difficult to get right.
+Heartbeating is one of those "simple" things that can be difficult to get right.
 I'll explain more about that in a second.

 Here is the Paranoid Pirate worker: